 After shutting down its lounges early in the pandemic, Amex has spent the last year doubling down on Centurion Lounges.
-All but one of its U.S. lounges has reopened along with two brand new spaces in Denver (DEN) and New York City (JFK), New York LaGuardia (LGA), Newark (EWR), London (LHR), and upcoming lounge announcements in Atlanta (ATL) and Washington D.C.
+All of its U.S. lounges have reopened along with two brand new spaces in Denver (DEN) and New York City (JFK), New York LaGuardia (LGA), Newark (EWR), London (LHR), and upcoming lounge announcements in Atlanta (ATL) and Washington D.C.
 (DCA), while others will see drastic improvements in the coming years.
 Meanwhile, they've pretty much perfected the balance between enhancing safety and cleanliness without detracting from what sets Centurion Lounges apart from the rest.

 But combatting overcrowding has proven to be a challenge.
 American Express has tried a handful of things over the years, yet nothing has really moved the needle.
 Back in 2019, Amex eliminated the ability to get into Centurion Lounges upon arrival – you can only get in before departing the airport or during a layover.
 Plus, it restricted access to just three hours before departure.

 But it was clear that wasn't enough.
 So is it really coming to this?
 Unless if you spend $75,000 a year on your Platinum Card, you'll have to pay $50 for each and every guest to get in?
 Or $30 for a child?

 Fortunately, adding an authorized user to your Platinum Card is an elegant workaround to this supposed change.
 It costs an additional $175 a year to add up to three authorized users to a card – and that's $175 total, not per person.
 That works out to less than $60 apiece, and it could easily be worth it.
 Unfortunately, authorized users must be 13 or older to be added to your account.

 Read up on how to add authorized users to your Amex Platinum Card – and why you may want to!

 It may mean Centurion Lounges are less crowded as travel resumes, but let's not spin this one: This stings.

-Paying $50 per guest is a painful downgrade for the Platinum Card – and at $550 per year, any downgrade stinks.
-Fortunately, this change won’t take effect until February 2023.
-That means you’ve got almost two years left of free guest access.
+Paying $50 per guest is a painful downgrade for the Platinum Card – and at $695 per year, any additionally downgrade stinks.
+Fortunately, this change won't take effect until February 2023.
+That means you've got almost two years left of free guest access.